PopovEvgeniy/glbstrip/readme.txt

 Program description

-This program is a graphic shell for DEMONATOR.
+This program is a graphic shell for Demonator and Galactix fuse.
-Put the executable file of DEMONATOR to DEMONATOR SHELL directory before first start.
+Put the executable files of these tools to GLB Strip directory before first start.

 License